 Other municipalities can impose taxes up to 5% of gross rental receipts of hotel operators.
 The money must be spent to promote tourism (65 ILCS 5/8-3-14).
 At least 48 cities collect such taxes, at rates ranging from 1% to 5%.
-A county may impose a tax up to 5% of the gross rental receipts of hotels outside any municipality that imposes such a tax.
-The money must be spent to promote tourism (55 ILCS 5/5-1030).
+A county may impose a tax up to 5% of the gross rental receipts of hotels not within municipalities that impose such a tax; proceeds must be spent to promote tourism (55 ILCS 5/5-1030).
 These taxes are administered and collected by those municipalities and counties.

 Home-rule units are not bound by these limits (North Chicago collects 6%).
-A Chicago hotel accommodations tax of 3% of the gross rental or base charge is collected by the city.
+Chicago collects a hotel accommodations tax of 3.5% of the gross rental or base charge.